nbzuong/water-sort-puzzle-game/README.md

 # Water Sort Puzzle Solver
 This project is using some basic AI knowledge to solve "Water Sort Puzzle".

-Here we use Python 3.10 to write this project.
+We use Python 3.10 to write this project.
 ### Requirements
 Firstly, you have to install Python: https://www.python.org/downloads/